 B. Prohibited Non-Academic Conduct

-C. Student Code of Conduct Procedures
+C. Conduct Procedures

 E. Interim Suspension